ROCm/aomp/bin/AOMP_BUILD.md

   reads back `BUILD_DIR`, `AOMP_REPOS`, and `AOMP_REPO_NAME` — used only to
   locate the default log and manifest directories.
-- `build_child_env()` starts from the current environment and overlays the values implied by the build-knob flags (`-j`, `--ninja`, `--ccache`, `--gfx`, `--build-type`, `--sudo`).
+- `build_child_env()` starts from the current environment and overlays the values implied by the global build-knob flags (`-j`, `--ninja`, `--ccache`, `--gfx`, `--sudo`).
 This same environment is used for every child script invocation (introspection, execution, and git/manifest probes), so introspection sees the same configs that will actually be built.
+- `--build-type` is resolved separately into a global value plus per-component overrides and applied as the `BUILD_TYPE` variable on each task's subprocess at execution time (`run_tasks`), so different components can build with different CMake build types.

 ---